mtkennerly/ludusavi/README.md

   * If the target folder already exists, it will be deleted first, then recreated.
-  * Within the target folder, for every game with data to back up, a subfolder will be created with the game's name encoded as base 64.
+  * Within the target folder, for every game with data to back up, a subfolder will be created with the game's name encoded as Base64.
     For example, files for `Celeste` would go into a folder named `Q2VsZXN0ZQ==`.
-  * Within each game's backup folder, any relevant files will be stored with their name as the base 64 encoding of the full path to the original file.
+  * Within each game's backup folder, any relevant files will be stored with their name as the Base64 encoding of the full path to the original file.
     For example, `D:/Steam/steamapps/common/Celeste/Saves/0.celeste` would be
     backed up as `RDovU3RlYW0vc3RlYW1hcHBzL2NvbW1vbi9DZWxlc3RlL1NhdmVzLzAuY2VsZXN0ZQ==`.
   * If the game has save data in the registry and you are using Windows, then